TL; DR (also known as takeaways): Your culture may be standing in the way of…

-I’ve seen a surge in questions lately about editorial calendar software.
+I’ve seen a surge in questions lately about content calendar software.
 This blog post is by popular request.

 Before sharing tool suggestions, I wanted to explore what we are actually managing with a calendar and what a calendar can and can’t help your organization achieve.